testcontainers/testcontainers-python/README.rst

     >>> version
     'PostgreSQL 9.5...'

 The snippet above will spin up a postgres database in a container.
 The :code:`get_connection_url()` convenience method returns a :code:`sqlalchemy` compatible url we use to connect to the database and retrieve the database version.
-More extensive documentation can be found at `Read The Docs <http://testcontainers-python.readthedocs.io/>`_.

 Installation
 ------------